philou/philou.github.com/_posts/2019-08-16-to-do-list-or-mind-map-for-programming.markdown

    og_image: /imgs/2019-08-16-to-do-list-or-mind-map-for-programming/todo-map-for-programming-og.jpeg
 published: false
 ---
-_Maintaining a TO DO list or a Mind Map for programming a task has many benefits.
+_Maintaining a TO DO list or a Mind Map for programming task has many benefits.
 It improves collaboration, our decisions and our vision of what's left to do._

 ![Drawing of a laptop for programming, surrounded with a TO DO list and a Mind Map for programming sub tasks]({{site.url}}/imgs/2019-08-16-to-do-list-or-mind-map-for-programming/todo-map-for-programming.jpeg)

 Through my years of programming, I've been refining the notes I keep next to my keyboard.
-It went from nothing, to an online mind map!
+It went from nothing to an online mind map!
 Here are the steps I went through.

 ## Nothing... and buggy code!

 I always had my head in the clouds.
 At school, I did a lot of silly mistakes, but it ended up ok most of the time.
 When I started programming, I thought I could approach the job the same way.

-> 💡 ~~Dont' worry too much, it will work fine in the end...~~
+> 💡 ~~Don't worry too much, it will work fine in the end...~~

 That did not work!
 I soon got the feedback that my code contained a lot of bugs.